Down but not out, Serena Williams into Australian Open QFs - WHIZ News

 With the high quality of the match, the only shame was that no fans were there to see it in person.
 That’s because this was Day 2 of the five-day lockdown imposed by the Victoria state government after some COVID-19 cases emerged at a local hotel.
 (Any cheering or chatter TV viewers heard at home was being piped in to broadcasters’ feeds).

+Dominic Thiem — the Australian Open runner-up and U.S. Open champion in 2020 — looked physically compromised in a 6-4, 6-4, 6-0 loss to three-time major semifinalist Grigor Dimitrov.

-The first man to win Sunday was completely unexpected: Aslan Karatsev, a 27-year-old Russian qualifier who is ranked 114th, is the first player in a quarter century to reach the quarterfinals in his Grand Slam debut.
+Even more unexpected: Dimitrov’s next opponent is Aslan Karatsev, a 27-year-old Russian qualifier who is ranked 114th and the first player in a quarter century to reach the quarterfinals in his Grand Slam debut.
 Karatsev eliminated 20th-seeded Felix Auger-Aliassime 3-6, 1-6, 6-3, 6-3, 6-4.

 Osaka barely advanced, saving two match points and grabbing the last four games to top Garbiñe Muguruza 4-6, 6-4, 7-5.